 Our first encounter with the Banu occurred in the Davien system.
-In 2438 an independent nav-jumper named Vernon Tar, opened fire on what he thought was another privateer trying steal his meager claim in the system.
+In 2438 an independent nav-jumper named Vernon Tar, opened fire on what he thought was another privateer trying to steal his meager claim in the system.
 The pilot of the other ship turned out to be Banu.
 Luckily, the incident didn’t lead to any deaths and became humanity’s first introduction to the Banu Protectorate.

 Baachus is believed to be the Banu’s home world.
 We say “believe” because the they haven’t been forthcoming on the subject.
 The Banu Political System is a Republic of Planet-States, each run under its own policies.
 The representatives of each planet gather for a quorum to debate legal and trade issues that affect the entire species.
 Otherwise, each planet is left to their own devices.